Medicare Advantage Plans

 • Expanded diabetic or glaucoma screenings

-Plans must provide at least what Original Medicare covers, but many offer added benefits such as dental, vision, and prescription drug coverage.
-Premiums and coverage details will vary by plan.
+Plans must provide at least what Original Medicare covers, but many offer added benefits such as dental, vision, hearing, and prescription drug coverage.
+Premiums and coverage details vary by plan.

 Why Understanding Your Vision Benefits Matters